brennerm/brennerm.github.io/_posts/creating-k8s-operators-using-python/2021-01-18-k8s-operators-with-python-part-2.markdown

 Regarding handling the deletion we could choose the obvious way of implementing the `kopf.on.delete` handler and deleting the ConfigMap manually.
 The more elegant way IMO is making use of Kubernetes' [owner references](https://kubernetes.io/docs/concepts/workloads/controllers/garbage-collection/){:target="_blank"}.
 These allow to specify parent-child relationships between objects which will result in an automatic garbage collection of all children upon deleting the parent.

-And as we are even too lazy to implement this ourselves we'll let kopf take care of it by passing our ConfigMap data to `kopf.adopt`.
+And as we are even too lazy to implement this ourselves we'll let Kopf take care of it by passing our ConfigMap data to `kopf.adopt`.
 Next to a few other things this will set the owner reference of the ConfigMap to our ExchangeRate object.

-And that is all to create a simple "CRUD" controller application using kopf.
+And that is all to create a simple "CRUD" controller application using Kopf.
 Let's package and finally deploy it to our Kubernetes cluster.

 ## Packaging and running the controller